13 September – Phnom Penh

 We sit and take in the sights of an area that I’ve really enjoyed over the last few days, and it’s an area of Phnom Penh that I’m really going to miss.
 Regrettably, the time comes to do that ‘goodbye’, so we head over to our beer lady.

 I ask her if she’d mind if we took a photo, which she obliges, but I’m not sure she understands why.
-And with my Khmer being worse that her English, I’m not going to be able to explain why it’s important to me.
+And with my Khmer being far worse than her English, I’m not going to be able to explain why it’s important to me.

 Her friend, who is sitting nearby, then asks where we are from, and it turns out her English is excellent.
 We chat for a few minutes, and I’m really happy that she’s there as I can explain to her the significance for me, of the last few nights I’ve spent down here.

-It’s only a little thing, and I’m not sure why it’s so important to me, but these little ‘interactions’ / ‘relationships’ with local vendors, just mean so much to me.
+It’s only a little thing, and I’m not sure why it’s so important to me, but these little ‘interactions’ / ‘relationships’ with local vendors, just mean so much.

 Goodbye done, we reluctantly head back to the hotel to get ready.
 And when I say reluctantly, it wasn’t because I was about to tackle that bloody shower….